open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 - Generate a pre-determined list of 20 random seeds
 - Use fixed values for significance level (5%) and trials (20)
-- Use a population size of one hundred thousand spans
+- Use a population size of 100,000 spans
 - For each trial, simulate the population and compute ChiSquared test statistic
 - Locate the first seed value in the ordered list such that the